Tag Archives: mood lifters

 #6 Smile

-Simple smiling boosts your levels of the neurotransmittors serotonin from your thyroid and endorphins from your pituitary gland.
-These are the ones the one that produce good moods and make you happy.
+Frowning or grimacing, clenching your jaw, or wrinkling your forehead all suppress your immune system and trigger the release of more stress hormones.
+Simple smiling boosts your levels of the neurotransmitters serotonin and endorphins.
+These are the ones the one that induce good moods and make you happy.
 As smiling increases your endorphins it also lowers your levels of cortisol.

+The more you stimulate your brain to release these mood boosters by just smiling the more relaxed you feel.
 But here’s the amazing thing.
 You don’t have to feel happy.
 It’s the simple act of moving the muscles in your face that triggers the action.
 Putting on a happy face starts the process.

-#7 Visualize – Let Out Your Imagination
+#7 Visualise – Free Your Imagination

 Your mind is a powerful tool and the gateway to escaping your stress.
-Remember how good you feel when you are think of your favourite holiday spot?
-Or perhaps recalling time spent with close family or friends?
+Remember how good you feel when you think of your favourite vacation spot?
+Or perhaps when recalling time spent with close family or friends?

-Closing your eyes and taking your thoughts inside your minds-eye to your favourite perfect, beautiful scene or happy experience allows you to return to those times when you felt secure, happy and relaxed.
+By closing your eyes and taking your thoughts inside your minds-eye to your favourite perfect, beautiful scene or happy experience you can return to those times when you felt secure, happy and relaxed.

-Simply closing your eyes gives you the space to spend a few moments to ground and reduce the stress hormones surging through your body.
+Simply closing your eyes gives you the space to spend a few moments to ground yourself and reduce the stress hormones surging through your body.

 #8 Yuuummm…

-Now here’s one many of you will love.
+Now here’s one you will love.
 Small amounts of dark chocolate really do make you feel better and reduce your stress.
-Eating dark chocolate increases serotonin and endorphin levels in your brain – the mood enhancers.
-Plus it lowers your levels of that difficult stress hormone, cortisol.
+Eating dark chocolate increases serotonin and endorphin levels in your brain.
+Remember, these are the mood enhancers.
+Plus, it lowers your levels of that difficult stress hormone, cortisol.

 Just 40 grams of dark chocolate a day for a couple of weeks does the job.
 And the darker the chocolate, the better.
-It must be at least 70% cocoa.
-Sweet, milk chocolate varieties don’t offer the benefits, and don’t even consider white chocolate.
-But be sure to practice moderation, it’s possible to have too much of a good thing.
+It must be at least 70% cocoa derived.
+Sweet, milk chocolate doesn’t offer the health benefits and don’t even think of white chocolate.
+But be sure to practice moderation, it is possible to have too much of a good thing.

 #9 Meditate

-Not only does meditating calm you in the moment, establishing regular meditation practice changes the way your brain responds to stress.
+Not only does meditating calm you in the moment, establishing a regular meditation practice changes the way your brain responds to stress.

-The image many have of meditation practice is of sitting still for hours with a completely empty mind.
-But there are many forms of meditation, some still – some active, and some taking just a few minutes.
+Many people think meditation means sitting still for hours with a completely empty mind.
+But there are many forms of meditation, some still, some active and some taking just a few minutes.

+Have you ever found yourself gazing at something, perhaps a magnificent scene, completely caught up in what you are looking at, your mind a blank?
+You are in a state of meditation.
+Anything that totally pulls your focus and allows you to switch off other distractions is meditation.
 Sometimes it can happen simply by watching something absorbing, at other times it helps to repeat a simple word or phrase in time with your breath.
 Words such as relax, I am calm, peace or serenity are all suitable choices.
 Find one that has the most meaning for you.

 Concentrating on your breath is one way to focus and meditate.
-Zen masters may do this for hours on end but even doing it for just a few minutes has a powerful effect on your whole body – your brain, your nervous system, your emotions, your muscles.
+Zen masters may do this for hours on end but even doing it for just a few minutes has a powerful effect on your whole body, your brain, your nervous system, your emotions and your muscles.
+You can even meditate by concentrating on your breathing as you take slow measured steps in time with each breath.

 #10 Meridian Magic